Al-Talaba SC: Origins (1961–1969)

+Formation of Al-Jamiea (1969–1978)

-On 17 December 1969, the Jamieat Baghdad team was formed as the University of Baghdad re-entered the official Iraq Football Association (IFA) league pyramid.
+On 17 December 1969, the Jami'at Baghdad team was formed as the University of Baghdad re-entered the official Iraq Football Association (IFA) league pyramid.
 By a special resolution from the IFA, the team's first participation was in the regional second tier without needing to compete in either the third or fourth tiers.
 In their first season, 1970–71, the team under the management of Thamir Muhsin finished top of the second-tier league and were promoted to the Iraq Central FA First Division.
 However, in the 1971–72 season, they finished in last place and were relegated back to the second-tier.
 In 1974, the team was banned from competing in the Iraq FA Baghdad Cup competition due to events that took place in, and their withdrawal from, their match against Kahrabaa Al-Wusta B in a second-tier league game.

-After three seasons, Muhsin left the team and Jamal Salih became the new manager, and the Jamieat Baghdad team became known as Al-Jamiea Sports Club with the introduction of the national club system in Iraq.
+After three seasons, Muhsin left the team and Jamal Salih became the new manager, and the Jami'at Baghdad team became known as Al-Jamiea Sports Club with the introduction of the national club system in Iraq.
 Jamal Salih led the team to promotion to the top division in the 1974–75 season, after which the club acquired its own headquarters and elected an administrative body.
-After finishing eighth in their first Iraqi National League season in 1975–76, Al-Jamiea were the runners-up in the 1976–77 season without a single loss, finishing five points behind the league leaders Al-Zawra'a, who also did not lose a match.
+After finishing eighth in their first Iraqi National League top-flight season in 1975–76, Al-Jamiea were the runners-up in the 1976–77 season, finishing five points behind the league leaders Al-Zawra'a.